bitnami/charts/bitnami/postgresql-ha/README.md

 > Note: you need to substitute the placeholders _[POSTGRESQL_PASSWORD]_, and _[REPMGR_PASSWORD]_ with the values obtained from instructions in the installation notes.

 > Note: As general rule, it is always wise to do a backup before the upgrading procedures.

+### To 6.4.0

+Support for adding custom configuration files or initialization scripts by placing them under the "files" directory in the working directory was removed.
+This functionality was very confusing for users since they do not usually clone the repo nor they fetch the charts to their working directories.
+As an alternative to this feature, users can still use the equivalent parameters available in the `values.yaml` to load their custom configuration & scripts.

 ### To 6.0.0